mre/teams-call/README.md

 ## Limitations

 Supports macOS and Linux.
-The file path has to be adjusted for Windows.
-Please send a PR if you can. :smile:
-Also would be happy for pull requests that improve the code quality.
+For Windows, see [this project](https://github.com/EBOOZ/TeamsStatus).